About the Seijitsu Karate Club

 Training in karate will benefit any person who studies the art.
 If you put in the effort, not only will you gain more strength and stamina, but you will also improve your self-discipline, character, and respect for yourself and others.

-There are three categories of training that the student will experience in Wado-kai: waza (technique), kata (form), and kumite (free-style sparring).
-Conditioning and self-defense techniques will also be studied.
+There are three categories of training that the student will experience: waza (technique), kata (form), and kumite (free-style sparring).
+Conditioning and self-defense techniques will also be practiced.
 Beginners will focus on waza and kata only.

 So please come and discover the best version of yourself by joining the Seijitsu Karate Club.
 See you at the dojo!